mathijs727/pandora/README.md

 Exploiting self-similarity in geometry for voxel based solid modeling](https://dl.acm.org/citation.cfm?id=781631).
 Finally, SVDAG traversal was implemented using SSE instructions based on a stripped down version of the GPU traversal algorithm presented in [Efficient Sparse Voxel Octrees](https://research.nvidia.com/publication/efficient-sparse-voxel-octrees).

 ## Dependencies
 Pandora rellies on a significant amount of third-party libraries.
-To make installation easy we include the [package manager manager (pmm)](https://github.com/AnotherFoxGuy/pmm) (forked from [link](https://github.com/vector-of-bool/pmm)) which automatically downloads [vcpkg](https://github.com/microsoft/vcpkg) and installs the required packages.
+We recommend the usage of [vcpkg](https://github.com/microsoft/vcpkg) to download and install the required packages.
+The current build of Pandora was tested using vcpkg revision `d9b4acf02d8c784927f89d23edb677408ec428af`.

 ### Building on Windows